Construction of surfaces with large systolic ratio: Introduction

-This enables us to construct manifolds with large systolic ratio from lower dimensional manifolds with large systolic ratio.
-We illustrate the consequences of this equation by two examples.
-First we construct $n$-dimensional Euclidean and general product-tori with large systolic ratio from lower dimensional ones, then we construct product manifolds of surfaces and tori.
-This enables us to prove \textbf{Theorem \ref{thm:lattices}}: \begin{thm} Let $\gamma_n$ be Hermite's constant for flat tori in dimension $n$, then \begin{itemize} \item[1.] $\gamma_{m + n} \geq \gamma_{m}^{\left(\frac{m}{m+n}\right)}\cdot \gamma_{n}^{\left(\frac{n}{m+n}\right)}$. \item[2.] $\gamma_{2n} \geq \gamma_n$. \item[3.] $ \gamma_{n}^{\left(\frac{n}{n-1}\right)} \geq \gamma_{n+1} \geq \gamma_{n}^{\left(\frac{n}{n+1}\right)}$. \end{itemize} \end{thm} More refined methods can be applied to find lower bounds for Hermite's constant for flat tori (see \cite{ma}, p.
+\begin{thm} Let $\gamma_n$ be Hermite's constant for flat tori in dimension $n$, then \begin{itemize} \item[1.] $\gamma_{m + n} \geq \gamma_{m}^{\left(\frac{m}{m+n}\right)}\cdot \gamma_{n}^{\left(\frac{n}{m+n}\right)}$. \item[2.] $\gamma_{2n} \geq \gamma_n$. \item[3.] $ \gamma_{n}^{\left(\frac{n}{n-1}\right)} \geq \gamma_{n+1} \geq \gamma_{n}^{\left(\frac{n}{n+1}\right)}$. \end{itemize} \end{thm} We think this result is known but, as we did not find any proof in the literature (\cite{cs},\cite{ma}), we give one in this paper.
+Even if the result should be known, we think that the proof given here illustrates well the techniques used in this paper.
+More refined methods can be applied to find lower bounds for Hermite's constant for flat tori (see \cite{ma}, p.
 92) based on similar ideas.
 These lead to the laminated lattices, which provide the best known lower bounds for $\gamma_n$ in certain dimensions (see \cite{ma}, \textit{Table 14.4.1}).
 However, \textbf{Theorem \ref{thm:lattices}} provides practical a priori bounds.
 Notably, the lower bound in \textbf{Theorem \ref{thm:lattices}-3} completes the known upper bound, which is Mordell's inequality.
 The same inequalities hold for manifolds homeomorphic to Euclidean tori.
-These are stated in \textbf{Theorem \ref{thm:homtori}}. \\ Furthermore in \textbf{Theorem \ref{thm:S_T_example}}, we prove: \begin{thm} Let $b(M,g)=\sum_{i=0}^{m} b_i(M,g)$ be the sum of the Betti numbers of a manifold $(M,g)$ of dimension $m$.
+These are stated in \textbf{Theorem \ref{thm:homtori}}.
+Furthermore in \textbf{Theorem \ref{thm:S_T_example}}, we prove: \begin{thm} Let $b(M,g)=\sum_{i=0}^{m} b_i(M,g)$ be the sum of the Betti numbers of a manifold $(M,g)$ of dimension $m$.
 Then in each dimension $m \geq 3$ there exist manifolds $R^m_k=(S \times \T^{m-2}, g \times g_E)$, that are product manifolds of a surface $(S,g)$ of genus $k \gg 2^m$ and an Euclidean torus $(\T^{m-2},g_E)$, such that

 \end{thm}